kose-y/theano-mpi-cython/README.md

 make build
 ```

-Then to test (requires at least five GPUs):
+Then to test (requires at least two GPUs):
 ```
 make test
 ```